Esteban-Mo/NodeTS-Express-MongoDB-Jest-Quickstart/README.md

 The server runs on port 3001 by default.
 You can change this by setting the PORT variable in your .env file.

-## Features ✨
+## Features :sparkles:

     - MVC architecture
     - Database connection with MongoDB using Mongoose
     - Environment variables with dotenv
     - TypeScript support
     - Error handling
+    - Bcrypt
+    - Testing setup with Jest

-## Scripts 📜
+## Scripts :scroll:

     - npm run start - Start the server
     - npm run dev - Start the server in development mode with hot-reloading
     - npm run build - Compile TypeScript to JavaScript
     - npm test - Run tests

-## API Endpoints 📡
+## API Endpoints :satellite:

 This quickstart comes with a set of predefined routes.
 You can modify, remove, or add to these as needed.

     GET / - Returns a welcome message

-## Testing 🧪
+## Testing :syringe:
-You can add your test files to the test/ directory.
+You can add your test files to the `src/utils/__tests__/` directory.
 To run the tests, use the npm test command.

-## Contributing 🤝
+## Contributing :handshake:
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License 📄
+## License :page_facing_up:
 This project is licensed under the MIT License.

-## Contact ✉️
+## Contact :envelope:
-If you have any questions or feedback, feel free to open a new issue.
+If you have any questions or feedback, feel free to open a new issue. [here](https://github.com/Esteban-Mo/NodeTS-MongoDB-Quickstart/issues)

-## Acknowledgements 🙏
+## Acknowledgements :pray:

     - Node.js
     - Express.js
     - TypeScript
     - MongoDB

-Remember to replace username and repository with your GitHub username and the name of your repository.
-The "Contact" section should include a link to the issue tracker for your specific repository.
-This README assumes a certain project structure and may need to be adjusted based on your specific use case. 😉
+    - Jest
+    - Bcrypt